Body Image as a Mindfulness Practice

 • STEP FOUR: Ask yourself, “What needs to be tended to here?”

 The vulnerability to the body image thought can alert you to deeper needs.
 For example, you may need to feel the grief and anger related to these systems of oppression, or maybe the need is to increase resiliency to these systems of oppression and seek communities of love and belonging that feel safe to you.
-You may need to “locate the problem outside of yourself” as we say in Body Trust work, recognizing this issue is related to the racism, sizeism and weightism that are a part of our culture.
+You may need to “locate the problem outside of yourself” as we say in Body Trust work, recognizing this issue is related to the racism, sizeism, and weightism that are a part of our culture.

 The deeper need may be related to how you are holding trauma physiology in the body.
 In this situation, the trauma physiology in your body needs support with practices like orienting to safety, shaking, Tension & Trauma Releasing Exercises (TRE), or with support from a somatic, body-centered psychotherapist.
 Speak to the part of the body that holds the fear, not the fear the body is feeling.
 Your body may need additional information to know it is safe in the moment.